Kati (book series): Kati in America

 When Kati sees how black people are being treated in America, she is shocked.
-There are seating arrangements in buses, black people live in poorer areas, have less access to work and education, are not allowed to enter restaurants or concerts for white people etc. A chauffeur tells Katie that a "good (well-behaved) negro, that is a negro who lies five feet underground".
+There are seating arrangements in buses, black people live in poorer areas, have less access to work and education, are not allowed to enter restaurants or concerts for white people etc. A chauffeur tells Katie about a "good (well-behaved) negro, that is a negro who lies five feet underground".
 Some of Kati's new friends believe that the white race needs to maintain their supremacy.
 Furthermore, they don't want to shake the hands of a black person.
 Kati tries to support the black people, but finds it very hard.

 After Kati has met Bob's family, Bob and Kati's ways separate.
 While Wilhelmina is happy that Bob is gone, Kati misses him at first.
 Later, however, she enjoys the trips to the Mississippi and New Orleans.
 There she meets the guide John Hammond, with whom she enjoys a nice evening.

 In Chicago, Kati and Wilhelmina meet Kati's uncle Elof, who emigrated to America at the age of 22.
 Elof invites Kati and Wilhelmina to his home.
 There Wilhelmina meets Andrew, an old childhood friend.
 The two fall in love and want to marry.
 Wilhelmina stays in America.
 In New York, Kati meets Bob for the last time before heading home to Sweden.
 In Sweden Jan waits for Kati at the airport.